PHYSICAL THERAPY, SPORTS MEDICINE & INJURY PREVENTION

 - Whether you are a parent of a player or a coach, our therapists would love to help screen for injury risk and help develop a warm up or strength & conditioning program to help prevent injuries.
 Contact us today to learn more about how we can help.

 - Our Bike Fitting Service is a comprehensive evaluation by USA Cycling Certified Coach, Michael Choate, MSPT.
 We will have you bring in your bike and observe mechanics as well as evaluate frame size, crank arm length, cleat alignment, seat adjustment and stem length and bar height.

 - The focus of the running & gait analysis is to address your mechanics from head to toe.
 Through this evaluation, you will better understand how the mechanics of your running or walking can be improved upon for greater efficiency and aid in injury prevention.
 Our formal running analysis uses video to break down your mechanics and includes a musculoskeletal assessment, running gait analysis, review and discussion of body mechanics and a custom home exercise program.

-- Lake Oswego, N Williams and Canby clinic locations offer TPI Certified Golf Screening by therapists that have taken continuing education through the TPI program.
-The TPI Certification program is an evidence based, educational pathway designed to teach industry professionals how to increase player performance through a deep understanding of how the body functions during the golf swing.
+- Northeast and Canby clinic locations offer TPI Certified Golf Screening by therapists that have taken continuing education through the TPI program.
+The TPI Certification program is an evidence-based, educational pathway designed to teach industry professionals how to increase player performance through a deep understanding of how the body functions during the golf swing.
 Golf fitness is about being fit to play the game at an individual’s highest level and doing so without causing injury.
 Call today for more information.